EpipKL/Groupie/README.md

 ## Description

-Groupie is a web app that is a great way for music fans to find concert events for their favorite artists.
-Also to learn more about them.
-With a simple search Groupie shows you concert dates, discography, and a picture of the artist.
-Not only that it keeps tracks of your favorite artists.
+Groupie is a web app designed by music fans, for music fans.
+Keep up with your favorite artists and bands with our search engine, which lists the most up-to-date information, including upcoming shows, discography, and a full biography all at the click of a button.
+Save your favorites by clicking on the star.

-### Groupe gives the following information:
+## Groupe gives the following information:
 - A picture of the Artist
 - Artist Bio
 - Discography
 - Upcoming tour dates

-### Tools used to build Groupie
+## Tools used to build Groupie